Care Guides > What is Personal Care? Receiving Daily Support and Help

 What is Personal Care?

-You or your loved one will be given a care plan.
-This plan will include specific things that you need assistance with (such as the ones we’ve listed below).
+When receiving personal care, you or your loved one will be given a care plan.
+This plan will include specific things that you need assistance with and will help promote dignity, health and wellbeing.

 Along with taking care of your needs, somebody working in personal care will ensure you’re looked after in a dignified, sensitive and respectful manner.
 Carers will also encourage you to live independently where possible.